mgurdal/go-tutorial/docs/concurrency.md

 Context deserve atleast the same amout of learning effort as the other concurrency units.

+When we spawn a goroutine using `go Func()`, it does not give us a reference to later learn about its status.

 Spawning goroutines all around without caring much about their status can significanly effect the performance without any obvious errors.

-When we spawn a goroutine using `go Func()`, it does not give us a reference to later cancel it.

 We sometimes spawn resource intensive goroutines using another goroutines.
 When the spawner goroutine finishes other goroutine keeps running in background even it is not necessary.
 Our resoures gets wasted.